shrivastavarashmi/SampleSpringBatchScheduler/README.md

 # Additional requirement to run Spring Batch application on Azure App Service

 Below extra dependency is added in the ```pom.xml``` of the existing batch application as App Service requires an http endpoint to be up for the instance to be reported as up and running.
-This can also be achieved by adding a welcome page or Rest endpoint.

 ```bash
     <dependency>